-As the resident antebellum historian at Furman, this process has taken some of my first "digital humanities" work in posting searchable texts of the Furmans' main proslavery arguments into great scholarship and powerful reckoning.
-I am proud of the university for doing what is right by the past l study every day. -Lloyd Benson
+As the resident antebellum historian at Furman, I have experienced how this process has transformed some of my first "digital humanities" work in posting searchable texts of the Furmans' main proslavery arguments into great scholarship and powerful reckoning.
+I am proud of the university for doing what is right by the past I study every day. -Lloyd Benson